Graphnet-Health/fhir-api-specs/docs/api/apiImmunization.md

 ## Query Parameters

 Unless retrieving an `Immunization` resource by the use of `id` the `subject` must always be present.
-The `Immunization` can only be targetted against a single patient at any one time.
+The `Immunization` can only be targeted against a single patient at any one time.

 ### Subject